-4th of July Menu Planning
+4th of July Menu Planner

-To plan your 4th of July menu, first consider how many you’ll be feeding.
+First consider how many you’ll be feeding.
 If it’s a big crowd, you may want to offer several appetizers, main dishes, and side dishes.
 If it’s a smaller group, maybe one of each will suffice.

 If the group is big and you feel overwhelmed, ask for help.
 If people agree to bring dishes to support the celebration, don’t be afraid to ask if they would mind making a specific dish to fit within your plan.
 Give them the recipe if needed.